Stiivi/Tarot-swift/README.md

 - Synthesis and mutability of structures is primary functionality.
 As a
   consequence: analysis and graph traversal is secondary.
+- Changes to the structure can be reverted to some extent.
+There must be a possibility to have a reasonable undo-redo buffer, not just a single transaction that can be rolled-back.
 - Library structures should be as simple as possible
 - Provide multiple perspectives on the graph structures (sub-graphs) instead of creating different types of graph objects.